matthiasn/octopress-blog/source/_posts/2014-07-24-birdwatch-cljs-om.markdown

 comments: true
 categories:
 ---
+**WORK IN PROGRESS**, last update on August 18th, 2014

-**[Last week](http://matthiasnehlsen.com/blog/2014/07/17/BirdWatch-in-ClojureScript/)** I wrote about having written my first actual application using **[ClojureScript](https://github.com/clojure/clojurescript)** and **[Om](https://github.com/swannodette/om)**, a web client for my **[BirdWatch](http://birdwatch.matthiasnehlsen.com/cljs/#*)** application.
+I **[wrote](http://matthiasnehlsen.com/blog/2014/07/17/BirdWatch-in-ClojureScript/)** about having written my first actual application using **[ClojureScript](https://github.com/clojure/clojurescript)** and **[Om](https://github.com/swannodette/om)**, a web client for my **[BirdWatch](http://birdwatch.matthiasnehlsen.com/cljs/#*)** application.
 You may want to start with that article to understand the background better.
 This week I first want to talk about my experience with ClojureScript and Om thus far.
 Then I want to start describing the implementation details.
 I am fully aware that what has come out of it thus far is far from elegant in terms of pretty much everything.
 But in my defense, it does appear to work :)

 <!-- more -->